 3- Stronglifts 5×5 Workout.
 Workouts focused on strength.
 Plan that allows you to track progress and document it.
 Made by stronglifts.com.

 1- The Rock Workout plan.
 The insane workout plan and meals that reportedly the Rock follows.

 There are tons of this in Reddit and around the web, but the following stack on our minds.

 1- 1.5 years of gym progression, with workout plans and before/after pictures.
 Great for those who want to get in shape and need ideas on how to start.

 2- Keto transformation.
 A tale of a dad losing over 100lbs in 8 months to prepare for a trip to Disney with his kids.
 Transformations like this are quite common in the Keto subreddit, but I find this story compelling.
-Anyone can do it with the rigth motivation.
+Anyone can do it with the right motivation.

-Supplement Shops, Brands and other stuff
+Supplement Shops, Brands and Other Stuff

 This is a bit of an odd subsection, but we just want to put out there products that have worked for us in areas around fitness, nutrition and supplementation.